nyarosu/Orion/README.md

 # scratch
-A basic 32-bit kernel &amp; operating system written from scratch, as the name implies, with a working shell and multi-tasking capabilities.
+A 32-bit kernel &amp; operating system written from scratch, as the name implies, with a working shell and multi-tasking capabilities.

 # features